This Day In Literary History

 “To achieve harmony in bad taste is the height of elegance.” - Jean Genet

-Today's video features a clip from a 2008 London performance of the La Cage Aux Folles musical.
+Today's video features a complete 2003 live performance of La Cage Aux Folles.
 Enjoy!